 Their natural lifespan is about twenty years, which is quite a long time when we consider their biology.
 However, they have evolved with plenty of survival instincts including an amazing sense of smell, taste, hearing and eyesight.

 There are so many different black and white animals in the world.
 Typically, their colors are a way to keep them alive, whether this is directly the individual or as a species.

-We hope this guide has given you a better understanding of the black and white animals in our world – did you guess any of our picks?
+We hope this guide has given you a better understanding of the black and white animals (see also: 10 White Animals You Should Know Of)in our world – did you guess any of our picks?